vsoch/askci/paper/paper.md

  - **Contributor**: Any authenticated user, even with minimal GitHub permissions, can edit an article, and then submit the changes to the open source knowledge maintainer for review (Figure 2).
 This is likely to happen if a user is browsing the site and sees content that he or she would like to update.
  - **Asking Questions**: If a browsing user cannot find an answer to a question on any particular topic, he or she can easily click on "Ask a Question" and input the question content.
 The question is submit as a GitHub issue to the repository associated with the term, and brought to the attention of the open source knowledge maintainer(s).
 This question asking most likely will happen in a web interface, but could also programmatically happen by way of the application programming interface.
  - **Discourse Webhook**: An external webhook can be configured to ping the AskCI Server when there is a post on an external discourse board.
 In the case of ask.ci [@askci], a post would come down to a user asking a specific question about some cyberinfrastructure topic.
-The AskCI Server parses the content, matches terms to existing terms on the server, and if a match is found, opens up an issue on GitHub to alert the maintainer that new knowledge exists that might be integrated into the resource.
+When the post is added to the ask.ci discourse server, it pings the webhook with it's content, and the AskCI Server parses the content, matches terms to existing terms on the server, and if a match is found, opens up an issue on GitHub to alert any maintainers that new knowledge exists that might be integrated into the article.

 ![Figure 2: Markdown Editing Interface for topic "Singularity"](figure2.png)

-The webhook framework is generalized, so if another resource is desired to notify the server of relevant content, this can be easily implemented.
+The webhook framework is generalized, so any other knowledge resource that supports sending webhooks could be integrated.

 ## Server Design